Linda E. Fisher

 Linda E. Fisher's professional and academic interests link theory and practice.
-Professor Fisher’s current concentration is in the areas of foreclosure and mortgage fraud.
-Through her clinical work in the Center for Social Justice, she and her students defend borrowers in foreclosure and pursue a variety of consumer and civil rights claims against sub-prime lenders and foreclosure rescue scammers.
+Professor Fisher’s current concentration is in the areas of foreclosure and mortgage fraud, and, more broadly, consumer fraud.
+Through her clinical work in the Center for Social Justice, she defends borrowers and pursues a variety of consumer and civil rights claims against lenders and various scammers.
 Professor Fisher also integrates broader advocacy efforts into her practice and engages in legislative and policy advocacy on behalf of consumer and civil rights groups.
-She recently testified before the House Financial Services Committee at a hearing on Robo-signing, Chain of Title and Loss Mitigation Issues.
-She also spoke at a Federal Trade Commission conference on mortgage fraud.
+She testified before the House Financial Services Committee at a hearing on Robo-signing, Chain of Title and Loss Mitigation Issues and presented at a Federal Trade Commission conference on mortgage fraud.

-Professor Fisher currently teaches Civil Procedure and Professional Responsibility in addition to the Civil Litigation Clinic.
+Professor Fisher currently teaches Land Finance in addition to the Civil Litigation and Practice Clinic.
 From 1995 to 2006, she was the Director of the Center for Social Justice.
-Prof. Fisher has published in the areas of subprime lending and mortgage fraud, civil rights, and public interest litigation.
-She was recently named a Bellow Scholar by the American Association of Law Schools for her research project studying the relationship between vacant urban properties and banks’ abandonment of foreclosures.
-She is a member of the New Jersey Supreme Court Committee on Minority Concerns and the Newark/Essex Foreclosure Task Force.
+Prof. Fisher has published in the areas of subprime lending and mortgage fraud, civil rights, and public interest litigation, as well as on issues pertaining to the recent financial crisis.
+In 2014-15, she was a Network Fellow at the Safra Center for Ethics at Harvard, researching financial institution dysfunction in negotiating mortgage modifications.
+She was also named a Bellow Scholar by the American Association of Law Schools for her research project studying the relationship between vacant urban properties and banks’ abandonment of foreclosures.
+She has been a member of the New Jersey Supreme Court Committee on Minority Concerns, and is frequently consulted by the media on related issues.

 Before coming to Seton Hall in 1995, Professor Fisher was an Assistant Professor at Penn State-Dickinson Law School.
 Prior to that, she was a constitutional civil rights lawyer in Chicago and taught at Northwestern Law School.
 She received an LL.M. from Northwestern, a J.D. from the University of Chicago and her B.A., magna cum laude, from Macalester College.